blakerbuchanan/blakerbuchanan.github.io/_posts/2021-05-14-cartpoleSwingUp.md

 <p>$$\text{A video of the final cart-pole swing-up control problem.}$$</p>

 Details in progress.
 Topics will include feedback linearization and partial feedback linearization (collocated and noncollocated).
 Also show that this can be done with the Acrobot.

+Our goal is to inject energy into the system in a controlled way such that it possesses an amount of energy corresponding to the unstable fixed point.
+To do this, we first need to linearize part of the dynamics so that we are working only with a subset of the *nonlinear* dynamics.
+The linearization of part of the dynamics of a system is appropriately called *partial feedback linearization* (PFL).
+There are two distinct types of PFL: *collocated* and *non-collocated*.
+We employ collocated PFL if we want to linearize the dynamics of actuated variables, and employ non-collocated PFL when we want to linearize the dynamics of unactuated variables.
+Collocated PFL yields the following equations (the same as those obtained in [Underactuated Robotics](http://underactuated.mit.edu/index.html) when parameters are equal to 1):

+$$ \ddot{\theta} = -\ddot{x}\cos\theta - \sin\theta,$$
+$$ \ddot{x}(2-\cos^2\theta) - \sin\theta\cos\theta-\dot{\theta}^2\sin\theta = f_x.$$